-ACH Chargeback Defense
+What is ACH Chargeback Defense?

-- PPD (prearranged payment and deposits, often used for preauthorized recurring billings)
+- PPD (prearranged payment and deposits, often used for pre-authorized recurring billings)

 - TEL (telephone-initiated entry, otherwise known as check-by-phone)

-- WEB (web-initiated entry, widely used in ecommerce)
+- WEB (web-initiated entry, widely used in eCommerce)

 Depending on the ACH type, a customer may have up to 90 days from the processing date to dispute a transaction, and some banks will allow their customers as many as 120 days.
-You won’t find them referred to as “chargebacks” in any official documentation—that term is closely associated with the credit card industry, so you’re more likely to see them called “ACH returns.”
+You won’t find them referred to as “chargebacks” in any official documentation.
+That term is closely associated with the credit card industry, so you’re more likely to see them called “ACH returns.”

 How Should Merchants Handle ACH Returns?

 Contact Your Customer

-When a dispute arises, your best defense is to try contacting the customer directly.
-Oftentimes, solving customer issues over the phone or email will enable then to call their bank and cancel the dispute.
-There’s no easier or more effective way to resolve a dispute, and it’s always beneficial to repair relationships with unhappy customers, too.
+When a dispute arises, your best option is to try contacting the customer directly.
+Oftentimes, solving customer issues over the phone or email will enable them to call their bank and cancel the dispute.
+There’s no easier or more effective way to resolve a dispute, and it’s often beneficial to repair relationships with unhappy customers, too.

-These customers will often refuse to answer calls or respond to emails, leaving them no choice but to seek out other ways to protect themselves.
+These customers will often refuse to answer calls or respond to emails, leaving the merchant no choice but to seek out other ways to protect themselves.
 Merchants who contact their customers to resolve ACH disputes report that they succeed in recovering up to 25% of their lost revenue.

-2. Hire an Attorney
+Hire an Attorney

 Depending on the state your fraudster is located in, you might be able to hire a legal attorney to represent your company.
 This might involve nothing more than writing a simple warning letter, leading to the fraudster calling your attorney to resolve the dispute.

 File a Lawsuit

 You may also want to look for a law firm that has locations in multiple states, so you can use that same firm for different friendly fraud cases instead of having to find a new attorney in each state.